jylisadoney/intro-excel/8-advanced.md

 You can also visit <a href="https://support.office.com/en-us/article/Enter-and-format-data-fef13169-0a84-4b92-a5ab-d856b0d7c1f7#ID0EAABAAA=Conditional_formatting" target="_blank">Microsoft's Enter and Format Data website</a>.

 ## Data validation
+Excel includes numerous ways to add `data validation`.
+To learn more about them, navigate to the `Data` tab and the `Data Tools` section.
 Visit <a href="https://support.office.com/en-us/article/apply-data-validation-to-cells-29fecbcc-d1b9-42c1-9d76-eff3ce5f7249" target="_blank">Microsoft's Apply Data Validation to Cells website</a>.

 ## PivotTables